elena-iri/ARGinator/docs/source/checklist.md

 > *complete copy of our development environment, one would have to run the following commands*
 >
 > Answer:
+We used uv for managing our dependencies.
+The list of dependencies was auto-generated using uv.
+To get a complete copy of our development environment, one would have to run the command `uv sync`, and subsequently run the different scripts in the src folder with `uv run script.py`.

 --- question 4 fill here ---